technoligest/CMS/README.md

 ## Features
 1. User Registeration through email and password.
 2. User account is controlled through their email
-	a.
-Ads can be posted without logging in
+	1. Ads can be posted without logging in
-	b.
-Logging in allows you to control the ads
+	2. Logging in allows you to control the ads
-	c.
-Ads have to be activated through the email.
+	3. Ads have to be activated through the email.
 3. Ads are sorted by the date they were posted

 ## Future work: